senlos/doubleLinkedList/aboutVersionControl.md

 If its a new branch, you can publish it.
 After that I can check it on the website.

 I can directly change the content, then commit and finish all operation.
 Because I owned the master branch and change on it directly.

+After I modify locally, should I then push it?
+I realize that may cause some conflict or overwrite.

+A comparison should be held between to different branches.

+Since it didn't mention about fetch but push right away, let's try it.

+Luckily, it comes out an error.
+It cues "The repository has been updated since you last pulled.
+Try pulling before pushing."
+Also notice that there is a force push option.
+Maybe consider later.

+I try pull, but it cause another error and refuse me.
+Because it seems like some problem in version control.
+Here is the online version and local version conflict.
+With the same branch, say master.
+If after a local push, then another changes commit happen on web.
+After that I change locally and try to make push.
+Here comes to the error.
+No matter pull or push cause error warning.